SaroarShahan/SaroarShahan/README.md

 Welcome to my Github profile!

-I am **Shahan**, a **Senior Front-End Engineer** from Dhaka, based in Bangladesh.
-I love to play with ReactJS and NodeJS.
+I am a **Senior Front-Fnd Engineer** who loves to play with **ReactJS** and **NextJS** in **TypeScript**, a **blogger** who wrote extensively many technical articles, and a **tech enthusiast guy** who lives and works in Dhaka, Bangladesh.
 Problem-solving and coding is my passion.
-Besides my profession, I always try to contribute to my local tech communities.
+Besides my profession, I always contribute to my local tech communities.

-You can discover my blog at [shahansdiary.com](http://shahansdiary.com/)
+My skill set includes JavaScript, TypeScript, ReactJS, NextJS, Redux/ReduxToolkit, ReactQuery, Webpack, etc. I have done team lead as well.

 #### Technical Skills: